signalfx/gdi-specification/specification/templates/CONTRIBUTING.md

 ## Documentation

-The documentation of Splunk Observability is maintained in a private repository, which contains all the prescriptive guidance for Splunk Observability products.
+The Splunk Observability documentation is hosted on https://docs.splunk.com/Observability, which contains all the prescriptive guidance for Splunk Observability products.
 Prescriptive guidance consists of step-by-step instructions, conceptual material, and decision support for customers.
+Reference documentation and development documentation is hosted on this repository.

-To contribute to Splunk Observability docs, contact the Splunk Observability docs team.
+You can send feedback about Splunk Observability docs by clicking the Feedback button on any of our documentation pages.

 ## Contributing via Pull Requests